 - Water.
 It's essential in any diet.
 Your pet will quickly perish without it.
 Your pet should have access to clean, fresh water at all times.

 - Carbohydrates for energy.
 These come from sugars, starch and fibre.
 A bright and active pet needs carbohydrates to rejuvenate brain and muscles.

 - Fats for energy.
 In the right amounts, fats help build strong cells and promote nutrient absorption.
 Too much can lead to diabetes, heart disease and osteoarthritis.

 - Proteins.
 Cats and dogs need a high-quality animal protein for a healthy coat, skin and nails.
 The amino acids in proteins make enzymes and hormones to maintain a healthy immune system.

 - Vitamins and minerals.
 These help regulate many body systems.
-Calcium and phosphorous for strong bones.
-Antioxidant vitamins like vitamin E and C boost immune systems.
+Calcium and phosphorous help support strong bones and antioxidant vitamins, like vitamin E and C, boost immune systems.